DaniPoletto/learning-solid-with-php/README.md

 # Learning SOLID With PHP

 ## How is the project?
-Project was created during Alura course to learn principles of SOLID with PHP.
+This project was created during the course of Alura to study the principles of SOLID with PHP.
+The objective is to refactor an existing project using these principles.
-In the Begining, it's given a project to refactorate during tha classes using this principles.

-## What's SOLID principles?
+## What are SOLID principles?
-There are:
+SOLID is a mnemonic acronym for five design principles intended to make object-oriented designs more understandable, flexible, and maintainable.
+They are:

 1. Single Responsibility Principle
 2. Open / Closed Principle
 3. Liskov Substitution Principle